 On October 29, 2021, the Company and its subsidiaries entered into the BroadOak Loan Agreement, providing for a term loan in the aggregate principal amount of \$8,000,000 (the "Term Loan").
 Funding of the Term Loan took place on November 1, 2021.
-The Term Loan matures upon the earlier of (i)October 31, 2024 or (ii) the occurrence of a change in control, and bears interest at the rate of 9% per annum.
-The Term Loan is secured by a security interest in substantially all of the Company's and its subsidiaries' assets and is subordinate to the Company's 7,500,000 revolving credit facility with Comerica Bank.
+The Term Loan matures upon the earlier of (i) October 31, 2024 or (ii) the occurrence of a change in control, and bears interest at the rate of 9% per annum.
+The Term Loan is secured by a security interest in substantially all of the Company's and its subsidiaries' assets and is subordinate to the Company's \$7,500,000 revolving credit facility with Comerica Bank.
 See Note 17, Revolving Line of Credit.
-The Term Loan had an origination fee of 3% of the Term Loan amount, and a terminal payment equal to (i) 15% of the original principal amount of the Term Loan if the change of control occurs after the first anniversary of the funding of the Term Loan, (ii) 20% of the original principal amount of the change of control occurs after the second anniversary of the funding of the Term Loan and (iii) 30% of the original principal amount of the Term Loan if the Change of control occurs after the second anniversary of the funding of the Term Loan, or if the Term Loan is repaid on its maturity date.
+The Term Loan had an origination fee of 3% of the Term Loan amount, and a terminal payment equal to (i) 15% of the original principal amount of the Term Loan if the change of control occurs on or prior to the first anniversary of the funding of the Term Loan, (ii) 20% of the original principal amount of the Term Loan if the change of control occurs after the first anniversary but on or prior to the second anniversary of the funding of the Term Loan, or if the Term Loan is repaid on its maturity date.